 You can also listen to a recording before playing your piece so that you’ll know if you played the wrong note.
 (See The Best Sight-Reading Books where I explain how to use recordings)

-Habit #3: Writing note names in the score
+Habit #3: Writing note names or fingering in the score

-If you or your teacher have a habit of writing down the name of every single note, STOP!
+If you or your teacher have a habit of writing down the name or the fingering of every single note, STOP!
 This habit is THE worst habit to have!
 Doing this not only makes the score messy but it will slow down your note reading ability.
 Why?
-Because you will read the note names instead of the notes and so your reading ability won’t improve.
+Because you will read the note names or fingering instead of the notes and so your reading ability won’t improve.

 Solution: Don’t write anything down.
 Only the starting note if you really need to, or notes with many ledger lines, but that’s it.
 To learn the notes, you need to force your brain to recall these repeatedly.
 The more times you recall the notes, the longer they’ll stick.